 - Use a balanced data approach

 Using data to drive your instruction and decisions is vital.
 However, it needs to be done in a balanced approach to where you are taking into consideration your students and the direct knowledge you have about them.
-As educators we are lucky that we know things about students more than what can be represented on a test.
+As educators, we are lucky that we know more about our students than what can be represented on a test.
 Use this information to help drive your instruction and decisions.
-How can you leverage these to help improve outcomes for kids?
+How can you leverage this knowledge to help improve outcomes for kids?
 Are there additional ways that you can help support your students?
-Apply formative practices that not only will inform you of the “Are they getting it?” factor but also use them to inform your students about their own progress.
+Apply formative practices that not only will inform you of the “Are they getting it?” factor, but also use them to inform your students about their own progress.

 - Have high and consistent expectations

 Most of us believe we have high expectations for kids, which is good.
 However, don’t let your high expectations limit your students with what they can accomplish.
 Your students will reach and often surpass your high expectations and when they do, don’t hold them back.
 Often our perception of what they can accomplish limits them, even when they are set at high levels.
 Push the students and they will surprise you…and you might surprise yourself.
 Also, those expectations need to be held consistent throughout the building.
 Expectations are the constitution of the school and need to be known and upheld in all areas at all times.
 Students from trauma or adverse backgrounds have significant difficulties adapting to differing systems or environments.

 Kids need access to grade level curriculum and grade level expectations.
 Yes, some students are not ready for it but if we keep playing catch-up by working on math facts when they are in middle school, they are never going to get exposed to higher level thinking.
 Educators need to find ways to expose all students to grade level curriculum and standards while scaffolding their learning or finding ways to provide intervention to them outside of the core instruction.

 - Teach vocabulary explicitly